A pair of breeding owls watch are perched on a tree branch in the darkness.

 Like David, you too can join us in supporting the future of Australia’s wildlife by leaving a bequest to WWF-Australia.

 Our bold vision to Regenerate Australia aims to rehabilitate and restore wildlife and habitats and future-proof Australia against climate disasters.
 This is our long-term vision, for long-term impact.
-And one incredibly vital way that you can be part of this vision is through leaving a gift in your will.
+And one incredibly vital way that you can be part of this vision is through leaving a gift in your Will.